IAAF: Kinnunen, Olympic medallist and former world record holder, dies| News | iaaf.org

 In 1971 Jorma Kinnunen was one of the creators of the world famous annual javelin carnival in Pihtipudas, the town in which he was born.
 It’s an event format which has been copied worldwide and has helped produced a conveyor belt of Finnish spear throwing world beaters including present day Tero Pitkamaki and Antti Ruuskanen.

 Jorma Kinnunen won silver at the Mexico Olympics in 1968.
 The following year he set a world record (92.70m) at the Ratina Stadium in Tampere, which last year hosted the IAAF World U20 Championships.
-A carpenter by trade, Jorma was three-times an Olympian, nine times national champion and had 15 consecutive seasons over 80m.
+A carpenter by trade, Jorma was three-times an Olympian, nine times national champion and had 15 consecutive seasons throwing beyond 80 metres.

 Jorma Kinnunen’s nickname was "Äänekoski's Little Giant", a thrower of immensely explosive speed, a style which Kimmo copied under his father’s coaching.